-The newest iteration of macOS 11.0 is known as Big Sur.
+The newest iteration of macOS 11 is known as Big Sur.
 In this guide, we will show you how to install macOS Big Sur on your PC with the newly released Hackintosh Big Sur Installer.
 Installing macOS on PC is known as a Hackintosh.

 Advantage of Other Methods VS Hackintosh Big Sur Installer.